skojaku/applied-soft-comp/docs/lecture-note/intro/why-applied-soft-computing.md

 ## Why This Matters

-Each of these achievements was once thought impossible or decades away.
-Yet neural networks didn't just reach human-level performance - they surpassed it in ways that surprised even the experts!
-They're showing us that some of our hardest problems might have solutions we never imagined.
-What impossible task will they tackle next?
+What's truly remarkable is that most of these breakthroughs happened in just the last few years - within our lifetime!
+Tasks that experts thought would take decades to solve are being conquered by neural networks at an incredible pace.
+They're not just matching human abilities - they're surpassing them in ways that surprise even the leading researchers. ?